Blog /

 Other than distracted driving, or to a lesser degree distracted walking, we have almost become so accepting of distraction that we no longer realize it’s a problem or have misdirected the problem to an activity or object like the cell phone.
 In fact, the following examples have been observed enough to be considered phenomena.

-Phantom Phonecalls
+Phantom phonecalls

 The first distraction phenomenon is phantom phone calls (or phantom vibration).
 This is not a spirit from beyond trying to reach you by phone as the name would suggest—this is a sound you create in your mind that can cause a distraction.
 Anticipating a phone call or anxiety over not hearing your phone and missing the call are major causes of phantom ringing and are often experienced when running loud machinery and driving.
 People also think they hear or feel vibrations when their cell phone is switched to vibrate.
 We’ve become so conditioned to expect to be distracted that our mind starts imagining things that aren’t there.
 So, even if you’ve banned cell phones during working hours for your employees, don’t think their minds won’t be imagining the familiar notifications they crave.

-Cognitive Distractions
+Cognitive distractions

 But distractions go well beyond cell phones.
 Cognitive distractions are the internal distractions that cause you to think about anything other than what you’re supposed to be focused on.
 Mind-wandering, being lost in thought, daydreaming—these are all distractions of the mind.
 The media can also bring distraction in the form of overwhelming alarm while trying to determine what your new sense of normal would be.
 A moral panic can disrupt even the most important thoughts and has the ability to remain at the forefront of your mind.

-Highway Hypnosis
+Highway hypnosis

 The next recognized phenomenon is called highway hypnosis.
 Have you ever pulled into your driveway and had no recollection of your drive?
 Driving the same route to and from work results in your habits taking over, sometimes causing you to completely zone out and drive on autopilot.
 Those habits allow you to make the same turns and stop at the same stoplights and signs.
 But because it’s so familiar your conscious mind isn’t devoted to paying attention and causes you to blank out or forget an entire section of your trip while your mind is elsewhere.
 This is not the same as fatigued driving but driving tired can increase the risk of highway hypnosis.

-Fatal Distraction
+Fatal distraction

-You may have seen the fatal distraction phenomenon in the news—it’s a condition that impacts your short-term memory that can also tie into the complacency of driving.
+You may have seen the fatal distraction phenomenon in the news—it’s a condition that impacts your short-term memory and can also tie into the complacency of driving.
 Similar to highway hypnosis, you almost go into autopilot when you make the same drive to work every day.
-News coverage sometimes features a parent that has left their child in the back seat of their vehicle while going to work, which ends in devastating consequences.
+News coverage sometimes features a parent who has left their child in the back seat of their vehicle while going to work, which ends in devastating consequences.
 Autopilot takes the parent through the motions of driving to work, robotically gathering their things and going on with their workday without a thought about the child being in the back seat.
 Taking the child to daycare is not a part of their usual routine.
 It might be hard to imagine how you could forget your child in your backseat, but it happens a lot.
 According to NSC Injury Facts, in 2018, a record number of 53 children died after being left in a hot vehicle and nearly every state has experienced at least one death since 1998.
 If someone can forget the most important thing in their life, think about how likely it is that they could forget a procedure at work.

-Inattentional Blindness
+Inattentional blindness

 Another phenomenon you may have experienced is inattentional blindness.
 Unlike highway hypnosis and fatal distraction phenomenon, you’re not unfocused.
 It’s rather the opposite.
 Inattentional blindness happens when you’re so focused on one particular thing, you fail to notice other things going on around it.